-One percent of the NZ population of wrybills overwinters in the Manawatu Estuary, making this an important location for these waders.
-The best place to see them in the estuary is from the Dawick St viewing platform at high tide, when they roost on the sandspit.
-They're usually seen only in winter, since in summer they're breeding on South Island braided rivers.
+One percent of the Aotearoa New Zealand population of Wrybills overwinters in the Manawatū Estuary, making this an important location for these waders.
+The best place to see them in the estuary is from the Dawick Street viewing platform at high tide, when they roost on the sandspit.
+They're usually seen only in winter, since in summer they're breeding on South Islands braided river systems..